deuch/apim-backends/README.md

     {"backendName": "backend-2", "url": "https://backend-2.azure.openai.com/openai"}
 ]</code>

-For the JSON stored in the Named Value in APIMn you need to use this format :
+For the JSON stored in the Named Value in APIM you need to use this format (the named value must exist with at least one key:value pair) :

 <code>{ "entityKey1": "backendPoolName1", "entityKey2": "backendPoolName2"}
 </code>